Layer Management

 Note: Layer versions serve as an alternative method of updating layers for TerraExplorer projects (FLY layers).
 See "Selecting a Layer Version" in this chapter for more information.

-To add or edit a layer's alias:
+To add/edit or delete a layer’s alias:

 1. From the SkylineGlobe Server Manager menu, select Layers.
 The Layers page is displayed.